Mahananda Wildlife Sanctuary is providing protection to wildlife, mainly Indian bison and the Royal Bengal Tiger.

 The Lower part of the Mahananda Forest is Elephant Migration Zone.
 Elephants migrate between West Bengal, Nepal, and Assam.
-In Winter and Rainy Season, it is recorded that close to 150 elephants are found in the forest.
+In Winter and Rainy Seasons, it is recorded that close to 150 elephants are found in the forest.

 Due to the big number of Royal Bengal Tigers, this wildlife sanctuary has gained tremendous importance on the list of Sanctuary and Forest of India.
 Apart from the Royal Bengal Tiger, Manahanada Wildlife Sanctuary is the home of other many animals like sambar, rhesus monkey, Mountain Goats (Serow), and Himalayan black bears.

-Besides of Royal Bengal Tiger, Elephants, and other animals, Mahananda Wildlife Sanctuary is also the heaven for Bird Watcher.
+Besides of Royal Bengal Tiger, Elephants, and other animals, Mahananda Wildlife Sanctuary is also heaven for Bird Watchers.
 There are more than 300 species of birds are found in this sanctuary.
-The Most popular birds found in the Sanctuary are Peacock, Fly Catcher, Racket-Tail Drongo, Assamese Macaque, Minivet, Egrets, Lotpecker, and many more.
+The Most popular birds found in the Sanctuary are Peacocks, Fly Catcher, Racket-Tail Drongo, Assamese Macaque, Minivet, Egrets, Lotpecker, and many more.
 In addition, Lots of migratory birds come to the Sanctuary from Central Asia.
 Moreover, Mahananda Wildlife Sanctuary contains some endangered birds such as the Oriental Pied Hornbill, Rufus-naked Hornbill, and the Great Hornbill.

 Mahananda WLS Museum

-You will be surprised that Manhananda Wildlife Sanctuary has its own Museum that other most of the Sanctuary has not.
+You will be surprised that Manhananda Wildlife Sanctuary has its own Museum that other most of the Sanctuary have not.
 While entering the forest, there is a Wildlife Museum.
 To enter the Museum, you have to get a ticket from the counter which is on the ground floor of the Museum.
 It has a large area for Tourists with the facility of Car Parking and a Bathroom for Men and Women.